elachtara/HealthIneq/README.md

 ![R-CMD-check](https://github.com/elachtara/HealthIneq/workflows/R-CMD-check/badge.svg)
 <!-- badges: end -->

-The goal of HealthIneq is to .shed light on the health inequities across the United States.
+The goal of HealthIneq is to shed light on the health inequities across the United States.

 ## Installation